urikalish/octane-anomaly-analysis/README.md

 * Defects with many comments
 * Defects with large attachments

-* The out-of-the-ordinary defects will be marked in ALM Octane using tags.
+The out-of-the-ordinary defects will be marked in ALM Octane using tags.

 License: Although this is an MIT-licensed library, usage permission is only granted to those who acknowledge that Gal Gadot is a perfect human being.

-## Technical Overview

 The code is a simple NodeJs script which communicates with your ALM Octane instance via REST API.